HackYourFuture-CPH/teacher-curriculum/peer-instruction.md

 ## Exercises

+1. Why do you think peer instruction has been shown increase learning?
 1. When would you use peer instructed learning?
 When would you not?
-2. Plan and execute a peer instruction session with a class you are teaching.
+1. Plan and execute a peer instruction session with a class you are teaching.
 Describe the process.
 FX what concept did you teach, what concept question did you ask, what were the possible answers.
-3. What went well, what did not go so well.
+1. What went well, what did not go so well.
 Would you do it again?